binitdatta/rollingstone-debug-tool-verbose-demo/README.md

 # 13 As we can see in a debugging situation, without touching source code or even opening our IDE, not calling the engineering responsibles for the application we get significant details that can help pinpoint the root cause of the bug / issue.
 This accurate identification of the root cause can save revenue loss, save engineers and everybody else lengthy nighttime calls etc.

+# 14. Now some technical staff.
+I have used Spring Boot Aspect Oriented Programming and Spring Boot RESTTemplate Request Interceptor to make it easy for the average engineer to integrate this without a lot of addition programming.
+Some special classes can be reviewed for better understanding

+  # A. com.rollingstone.debugclientdemo.verbose.aspects.VerboseAspect.java - This class leaves the Spring REST Controller free from having to deal with verbose related code.
+It has @Before annotation and @AfterReturning annotation to start collecting metadata and stop collecting metadata for a request.

+  # B. com.rollingstone.debugclientdemo.model.verbose.RequestInsightCollector.java - This class has all the methods to implement the verbose functionality and it uses ThreadLocal to do so.

+  # C. com.rollingstone.debugclientdemo.model.verbose.RequestInsight.java  - The Model class for verbose feature